CQCL/hugr/specification/hugr.md

 rewrites easier to spot.
 The constraints on input/output node signatures remain as before.

-HUGRs without inter-graph edges may still be useful for e.g. register allocation, as that representation makes storage explicit.
+HUGRs with only local dataflow edges may still be useful for e.g. register allocation, as that representation makes storage explicit.
 For example, when a true/false subgraph of a Conditional-node wants a value from the outside, we add an outgoing port to the Input node of each subgraph, a